 1. Principle App For UI Interaction –

 Principle app for MAC only easy to use design animated and interactive user interfaces.
-Either you're designing the flow of a multi-screen app, or newly animated interactions, Principle empower you to create designs that feel amazing and live.
+Either you're designing the flow of a multi-screen app, or newly animated interactions, Principle empowers you to create designs that feel amazing and live.

 Select a device preset or enters a custom Artboard size to design for your favorite platform.
 Hover events and mouse wheel scrolling make it easy to make web and desktop prototypes.
-With following Principle App Crash Course anyone can become master in UI Interaction.
+With the following Principle App Crash Course anyone can become a master in UI Interaction.

 2. UI GIF Animation Using After Effects–